chrisguitarguy/simple-login-lockdown/readme.txt

 == Description ==

-imple login lock down is a way to protect your WordPress blog from brute force login attacks.
+Simple login lock down is a way to protect your WordPress blog from brute force login attacks.

 How it works:
 1. An attacker attempts to login and fails